Gaylord K. Swim, Founder (1948-2005)

 Mark Stoddard, Trustee

 Mark Stoddard is currently the President and CEO of Central Valley Medical Center in Nephi, Utah and is Chairman of the Rural Health Group, Chairman of the Rural Health Foundation and President of Rural Health Management Corporation.
-Mark graduated from Snow College in 1978 with an Associate of Science degree in Business Management, followed by a Bachelor of Science from Utah State University and a Master of Business Administration from Brigham Young University.
-In 1988, Mark became the Snow College Alumni President, a post he held until 1992.
-He served on the Snow College Board of Trustees from 1989-2001, and has been the Snow College Foundation Chairman since 2002.
+Regent Stoddard graduated from Snow College in 1978 with an Associate of Science degree in Business Management, followed by a Bachelor of Science from Utah State University and a Master of Business Administration from Brigham Young University.
+Since then, Mark has had a desire to give back to the institution that gave him so much.
+In 1988, Stoddard became the Snow College Alumni President, a post he held until 1992.
+He served on the Snow College Board of Trustees from 1989-2001, and as Chairman of the Snow College Foundation from 2002-2007.

 Jan M. Zogmaister, Trustee